ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 * `data` &ndash; The initial data for the created editor.
 See the {@link builds/guides/integration/basic-api#interacting-with-the-editor Basic API} guide.
 * `config` &ndash; The editor configuration.
 See the {@link builds/guides/integration/configuration Configuration} guide.
 * `id` &ndash; The editor ID.
 When that property changes the component restarts the editor with new data instead of setting it on an initialized editor.
 * `onReady` &ndash; A function called when the editor is ready with an {@link module:core/editor/editor~Editor `editor`} instance.
-This callback will be called after the editor initialization and after restarting the editor (e.g. when the editor crashed).
+This callback is also called after the reinitialization of the component if an error occurred.
 * `disabled` &ndash; A Boolean value.
 The {@link module:core/editor/editor~Editor `editor`} is being switched to read-only mode if the property is set to `true`.
 * `onChange` &ndash; A function called when the editor data has changed.
 See the {@link module:engine/model/document~Document#event:change:data `editor.model.document#change:data`} event.
 * `onBlur` &ndash; A function called when the editor was blurred.
 See the {@link module:engine/view/document~Document#event:blur `editor.editing.view.document#blur`} event.